gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ⚠️ This feature will be available in the next release of DAGI (planned at the beginning of January 2025).
 </div>

-- Only images that can be linked to an **existing record** in your DAGI collection can be uploaded.
+- Only images that can be linked to an **existing record** in your DAGI dataset can be uploaded.
 - This feature **is NOT for high definition images**, but for enhancing the visibility of collections who don't have a publicly available image deposit.

 {: .box}